-Roasting turkey involves cooking two different types of meat - the delicate light breast meat, which must not be allowed to dry out, and the darker leg meat, which takes longer to cook.
+Roasting turkey perfectly can prove difficult, as you are cooking two different types of meat - the delicate light breast meat, which must not be allowed to dry out, and the darker leg meat, which takes longer to cook.

 The turkey must be roasted long enough for the legs to cook, so frequent basting is necessary.
 The breast meat can be covered once browned.